jumidev/terrabuddy/README.md

 ## Git workflow integration

 `tb` was designed to take git workflow considerations into account.
-When working with terrabuddy components, special care must be taken so ensure that developers working on separate components do not clobber each other's work.  tb includes git checking functions to inform developers if their local git repository is behind remote changes.
+When working with cloudicorn components, special care must be taken so ensure that developers working on separate components do not clobber each other's work.  tb includes git checking functions to inform developers if their local git repository is behind remote changes.

 For instance, developers A and B work on two unrelated components.